 "Semi-public swimming pool" means any swimming pool, other than a residential pool or a public pool, which is intended to be used by numbers of persons for swimming or bathing regardless of whether a fee is charged for such use.
-This definition includes swimming pools located in hotels, motels, health clubs, condominiums, and apartment house complexes.
+This definition includes swimming pools located in hotels, motels, lodging facilities, health clubs, condominiums, and apartment house complexes.

 "Super-chlorination or Breakpoint Chlorination" is defined as and accomplished by increasing the chlorine dosage to a point where all ammonia compounds and other un- desirable organic materials are completely burned out (oxidized) and removed by chlorine reaction.
 Chlorine added thereafter will be in an uncombined or "free chlorine" state.
+No bathers may be present in a pool or spa during any part of a process of super-chlorinating/shocking.